-Bruce Maluish Managing Director Agreement type: Employment agreement Agreement commenced: 22 February 2011 Term of Agreement: Two years or such later date as agreed with the Board.
+Bruce Maluish Managing Director

+Agreement type: Employment agreement

+Agreement commenced: 22 February 2011

+Term of Agreement: Two years or such later date as agreed with the Board.

 Remuneration: Base annual salary for the financial year of \$367,500 (inclusive of statutory superannuation), reviewed annually.
+As of 1 June 2024, annual salary has been reduced by 50%.

 Termination notice: Three months termination notice by either party.